Kong/docs.konghq.com/app/1.4.x/configuration.md

 Accepted values are:

-- `Server`: Injects `Server: kong/x.y.z` on Kong-produced response (e.g. Admin API, rejected requests from auth plugin, etc...).
+- `Server`: Injects `Server: kong/x.y.z` on Kong-produced response (e.g. Admin API, rejected requests from auth plugin).
 - `Via`: Injects `Via: kong/x.y.z` for successfully proxied requests.
 - `X-Kong-Proxy-Latency`: Time taken (in milliseconds) by Kong to process a request and run all plugins before proxying the request upstream.
+- `X-Kong-Response-Latency`: time taken (in millisecond) by Kong to produce a response in case of e.g. plugin short-circuiting the request, or in in case of an error.
 - `X-Kong-Upstream-Latency`: Time taken (in milliseconds) by the upstream service to send response headers.
+- `X-Kong-Admin-Latency`: Time taken (in milliseconds) by Kong to process an Admin API request.
 - `X-Kong-Upstream-Status`: The HTTP status code returned by the upstream service.
 This is particularly useful for clients to distinguish upstream statuses if the response is rewritten by a plugin.
 - `server_tokens`: Same as specifying both `Server` and `Via`.
-- `latency_tokens`: Same as specifying both `X-Kong-Proxy-Latency` and `X-Kong-Upstream-Latency`.
+- `latency_tokens`: Same as specifying `X-Kong-Proxy-Latency`,
+  `X-Kong-Response-Latency`, `X-Kong-Admin-Latency` and
+  `X-Kong-Upstream-Latency`

 In addition to those, this value can be set to `off`, which prevents Kong from injecting any of the above headers.
 Note that this does not prevent plugins from